AllPurposeName/weather-me-timbers/README.md

 # Weather Me Timbers
-## Description As per the requirements, this is a simple
+## Description
-weather retrieval app with zip code caching, basic error handling, and a function over form UI.
+As per the requirements, this is a simple weather retrieval app with zip code caching, basic error handling, and a function over form UI.
 Behind the scenes we have no database usage (still added a DB in case an extension or something required it), bootstrap, UI tests (no e2e or integration)

-## Setup Disclaimer, I did not try to run this on another machine, but it seems
+## Setup Disclaimer
-vanilla enough.
+I did not try to run this on another machine, but it seems vanilla enough.
 Rails 7.1.1 Ruby 3.1.2 run bundle bundle exec rspec 8 examples should pass